dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 The way to use this component is to wrap whatever JSX you want in your *Note* render method in `<Draggable>`.

 Note the 3 callbacks.  `onStart`, `onDrag`, `onStop`.
 You would use these to drive the position of the note.
 You'll want the position to be part of the note object as eventually we will synchronize using a cloud component.
+You may find that you only need to implement `onDrag`.

 In particular, Draggable will call onDrag with two arguments, let's call them `(e, ui)`.
 Just to save you some digging, `ui` will have x and y components so you can extract them and use them for your `note.position` state.